MEI Travel Banner Ad

 Popular Eastern Caribbean ports of call include St. Thomas, St. Maarten, Puerto Rico, and the British Virgin Islands.
 Western Caribbean islands that are frequent stops for cruise ships include Jamaica, Honduras, and Belize, as well as Costa Maya and Cozumel, Mexico.
 Finally, there is the Southern Caribbean, which includes Aruba, Bonaire, and Curacao.
 Some Southern Caribbean itineraries also include St. Lucia, Barbados, and Antigua.

-Most cruise ships swap Eastern and Western Caribbean itineraries from week to week.
+Many cruise ships alternate Eastern and Western Caribbean itineraries from week to week.
 Which islands are visited does vary slightly by the ship and cruise line.
 However, all islands offer a variety of popular activities like beach breaks, island tours, snorkeling, and historic and cultural tours.
 There will also be adventure activities like zip lining and off-road tours at most ports of call.

 Bahamas

-Another top cruise destination, especially for cruises of shorter duration, is the Bahamas.
+Another one of the top cruise destinations in the world, especially for cruises of shorter duration, is the Bahamas.
 Normally, these cruises depart from the East Coast of the United States.
-In fact, a majority of these cruises leave from Florida.
+In fact, a majority of these cruises leave from Florida homeports.

-While you are probably familiar with Nassau, Bahamas, this region is also home to many cruise line private destinations.
+While you are probably familiar with Nassau, Bahamas and its endless supply of beautiful beaches, this region is also home to many cruise line private destinations.
 These private islands offer exclusive access for passengers sailing with the cruise line.
 These islands usually offer included food, beach access with loungers, and other amenities.

 These destinations have come a long way over the years, and this year is shaping up to be the best year yet.
-From re-imagined and upgraded islands to completely new private islands and beach clubs, there are many options from various cruise lines.
+From re-imagined and upgraded islands to completely new destinations like Carnival’s Celebration Key, there are many options from various cruise lines.

 Alaska

-An Alaskan cruise often lures those who wouldn’t necessarily consider a cruise otherwise.
+An Alaskan cruise often lures those who wouldn’t necessarily consider a cruise otherwise because of its natural beauty and wildlife.
 These vacations are more about the destination, and they appeal to nature lovers, photographers, and explorers.

 Popular port stops include Juneau, Ketchikan, and Skagway, Alaska.
 These itineraries often visit Victoria and Vancouver, British Columbia as well.
 These ports of call offer a variety of shore excursion options from helicopter rides over glaciers, to whale watching, bear sightings, salmon bakes, and historic gold route tours.